Oscilous/MLP-from-scratch/README.md

 # Multi-Layer Perceptron (MLP) Implementation in MATLAB

 The Multi-Layer Perceptron (MLP) is a foundational neural network architecture used for various machine learning tasks.
-This MATLAB implementation provides a basic framework for constructing and training an MLP.
+This from scratch MATLAB implementation provides a basic framework for constructing and training an MLP.

 ## Table of Contents